aimms/how-to/Articles/581/581-static-lib-from-runtime-lib.rst

 Using the Library
 -------------------

-*   In the leveraging app, :menuselecion:`File > Library Manager` you can add the :menuselecion:`Existing Library`, by pointing to folder containing the library on your disk.
+*   In the leveraging app, :menuselection:`File > Library Manager` you can add the :menuselection:`Existing Library`, by pointing to folder containing the library on your disk.
     In the example, it is located in the ``libs`` folder next to the folders for the generation and leveraging apps.

 *   Direct use by name: In the app ``LeverageReadLib``, the procedure ``MainExecution`` can directly reference an identifier in the generated static lib: ``drl::pr_readAll();``